Lambeth estate: Revitalising your neighbourhood

 Rent levels will stay the same; it will only increase because of inflation and normal rent setting and not as a result of the redevelopment of your estate.

-How will the estate and communal areas be maintained both during and after the works?
+How will the estate be maintained both during and after the works?

 We recognise that residents will be affected by the works and will ensure that Bellway produces a construction management plan to set out how disruption to residents will be minimised.
 This will include measures for removing dirt or dust caused by works through the increased cleaning of windows/communal areas and doors.
 Should cars require cleaning due to the works, this will be arranged.